OskarGraszka/PW_OCR/README.md

 ![Schema](images/Schemat1.png "Schema")

-This algorithm iterates over all input polygon features and processes them according to the scheme below:
+This algorithm iterates over all input polygon features and processes them according to this scheme:
 - Exporting feature as separate *shapefile* in temporary file location.
 - Clipping raster overlaying the feature to the already made *shapefile* object boundaries and saving it into temporary file location (using *GDAL* library).
 - Regonizing text on the clipped raster image (*Pytesseract* library).
 - Adding recognized text as attribute value to output feature field.

 #
 ![screen](images/schema1.gif)
+#

 ## Parameters
 <dd>